05.08.2008, Thursday ~ Depart PDX -Portland Oregon USA Airport at 7:35 am

 Later in the morning, Pastor Rozen said that we needed to go to "The Arches" to pray over the city.
 I did not realize "The Arches" meant the Three Arches YMCA International Hotel in Jerusalem because there are literally a lot of “arches” in Jerusalem.
 It is a city of hundreds of arches, archways, arched windows and arched doors that symbolize the Torah/The Ten Commandments.
 When we arrived at the hotel, he went to the desk to make arrangements while I was taking photos.
 I did not know the arrangements were to acquire a key to the bell tower for prayer.
 A door was unlocked and opened and Pastor Rozen widely smiles, “Come, time to pray!”
 I go through the little brown arched door and look up a small circular stairway …158 stairs to the top.
 “Oh, Jesus help me!”
 Gratefully, HE did, and I made it to the top – such a miracle of HIS kindness to be able to climb that many stairs again.
 Wahoooo!
 We prayed in all four directions - to the North, East, South, and West – pouring out oil!
 It was a profound and holy experience.

 Across the street of The Arches Hotel is the King David Hotel where President Bush stayed the previous week as well as many other dignitaries.
-In the gallery of The Arches Hotel was a display of Samaritan Style quilting.
+In the gallery of The Arches Hotel was a display of beautiful and very colorful Samaritan Style quilting.

 In the evening, we gathered with the Russian Believers in Tel Aviv for worship, prayer, teaching and impartation.
 Pastor Rozen translated again and it was just a complete joy to minister with him.
 Pastor Rozen has a very strong evangelistic anointing that was such a blessing to me.
 Those that gathered gave me a Russian Bible to bring home … how precious is the Word of GOD in any language!